Castle Comfort Stairlifts offers top brand stairlifts, keen prices and fast installs for all those seeking stairlifts in Boston, Lincolnshire.

 Landmarks in Boston in Lincolnshire

 This market town with its population of more than 35,000 of whom at least 200 already own stairlifts, also has a number of interesting buildings.
 Boston has a slightly higher than average retired population – 23% - with the national average being around 19.4%.
-We ‘keep count’ of how many of the population need and own stairlifts on our website – our scrolling counter literally updates this statistic minute by minute.
-Take a look for yourself – you’ll be amazed at just how many of the population need a helping hand to get up and down stairs.
+We ‘keep count’ of how many of the population need and own stairlifts and need a helping hand to get up and down stairs.
+Do you need some help with yours?

 And if you’d like more information just call our local office where our team will be happy to help you: 01522 899769 .